 Community Radio can also be very useful and supportive, especially where there is a local connection.
 For example, through my connection with my hometown of Hemel Hempstead, I have had incredible support from the excellent Radio Dacorum.
 There are also individual stations who play a range of new artists including Radio North Angus (RNA) in Aberdeenshire and Lochbroom FM in North West Scotland.

 Returning to the BBC Introducing process your track will, as I mentioned earlier, be assigned to your regional BBC Introducing programme.
 These can also be supportive and provide a really useful platform from which to launch your wider campaign.
 I have had music played and given live radio interviews on BBC Three Counties Radio (as recently as 2017 and as long ago as 1997).

-Specialist genre-based radio is not as prevalent as it once was but there remain some really good stations specialising in particular areas of music such as Mi-Soul in South East London (Head of Music: Ronnie Herel) who play Soul music and some House, Reprezent (Urban & Dance), The Arrow (Rock) and Jazz FM (the specialist wing of the old Jazz FM which became Smooth FM when the latter abandoned its pretence of being a Jazz station).
+Specialist genre-based radio is not as prevalent as it once was but there remain some really good stations specialising in particular areas of music such as Mi-Soul in South East London who play Soul music and some House, Reprezent (Urban & Dance), The Arrow (Rock) and Jazz FM (the specialist wing of the old Jazz FM which became Smooth FM when the latter abandoned its pretence of being a Jazz station).

-You should be able to find out how to contact and submit music to all these stations and many more by searching google.
+You should be able to find out how to contact and submit music to all these stations and many more by searching google and by visiting the individual stations’ websites and using their Contact Us pages (and remember, never be afraid to ask for the information they want).
 I would also recommend Wikipedia as a good way of learning more about music media and piecing together the jigsaw of UK broadcasting.